-The Pantheon’s claim to fame is that it’s among the best preserved ancient monuments of its time, and the longest in continuous use.
-What saved this ancient pagan temple dedicated to all gods from being destroyed was its conversion to a Christian church by the name of St Mary of the Martyrs in 7th century AD.
-Inside you’ll discover tombs of Italy’s most illustrious: King Vittorio Emanuelle II , King Umberto I and his Queen Margherita, and the ever famous artist, Raphael.
+The Pantheon’s claim to fame is that it’s among the best-preserved ancient monuments of its time and the longest in continuous use.
+What saved this ancient pagan temple dedicated to all gods from being destroyed was its conversion to a Christian church by the name of St Mary of the Martyrs in the 7th century AD.
+Inside you’ll discover tombs of Italy’s most illustrious: King Vittorio Emanuelle II, King Umberto I and his Queen Margherita, and the ever famous artist, Raphael.

 Stepping out of Ancient Rome and into exciting lively piazzas allows for a taste of La Dolce Vita.

 On the Spanish Steps, you can enjoy its elegant curved stairs.